thunlp/HiddenKiller/generate_poison_data/readme.md

 ## OpenAttack Implementation

 Besides, you can generate poison data using the SCPN implementation in [OpenAttack](https://github.com/thunlp/OpenAttack). **We find it more efficient.**
+However, although more efficient, we should notice that due to the implemantation in OpenAttack, generate SCPN paraphrase make cause exception.
+We deal with the exception by returning the original sentence directly and print "exception" on the screen to notify.

 We have already write the code for you.
 Just run the generate_by_openattack.py: